Online Safety

 We expect everyone to be responsible for one’s own behaviour, to make appropriate choices, to accept the consequences of one’s behaviour and to behave appropriately in different situations and surroundings.
 This includes routine and non-routine situations, highly-supervised and less supervised time, ‘real’ and ‘virtual’ life, including one’s online persona.
 Internet access is designed expressly for educational use and includes filtering appropriate to the age of the school’s pupils so that pupils are supported and safeguarded in order to learn how to make appropriate choices.

 Online safety cannot be ‘done’ through the occasional assembly or lesson.
 Pupils at Stratford-sub-Castle Primary School learn appropriate internet use and are given clear guide-lines for internet use.
 Each year group has specific online-safety lessons which are outlined on the school curriculum map taken from National Curriculum.
 It is also ‘drip-fed’ throughout the year across all age groups in response to the real-life safety issues being faced by pupils at any given time.
-Every year we take part in ‘Safer Internet Day, the first Tuesday of February.
+Every year we take part in ‘Safer Internet Day‘.
 Online-safety is not the preserve of computing, but is approached in a cross-curricular way.

 Written permission from parents or carers is always obtained before pupils are allowed to use the internet.
 The school keeps a record of all staff and pupils who have had internet access withdrawn.